Heart problems and diabetes and sex hormones

 It may be that starting on one type of hormone therapy and then switching to another could reduce the side effects of both.
 We need more research to confirm how best to use hormone treatments for breast cancer.
 Researchers are looking into the possibility that tamoxifen may protect against heart problems.
 Tamoxifen can lower the level of fat lipids in the blood.
 High levels of fat can lead to heart disease.
 But there is no research yet to say that tamoxifen does protect from heart disease.

 It is important to remember that these hormone treatments reduce the risk of the cancer coming back.
 The risk of the cancer coming back is greater than the risk of heart problems for most people.
-If you already have heart problems or have a high cholesterol level and are worried about this you can talk to your specialist.
+If you already have heart problems or have a high cholesterol level and are worried about this you can talk to your cancer specialist.

 You can lower your risk of developing heart disease and diabetes by